Monotonicity, bounds and extrapolation of Block-Gauss and Gauss-Radau quadrature for computing $B^T \phi (A) B$: Random enrichment of initial block

-{ The acceleration of extrapolated results is even greater at higher error levels, which can be qualitatively explained as follows.
+The acceleration of averaged quadrature rules is even greater at higher error levels, which can be qualitatively explained as follows.
 For problems with an (approximately) continuous spectrum, adding vectors to the subspace does not improve the linear convergence rate, resulting in sub-linear acceleration.
-This effect is amplified by the extrapolation, which, according to Proposition~\ref{prop:corr} is more significant at the low linear convergence rates observed in the final stage of sub-linear convergence.
+This effect is amplified by the averaging , which, according to Proposition~\ref{prop:corr} is more significant at the low linear convergence rates observed in the final stage of sub-linear convergence.
 This phenomenon can be practically important for applications to inverse problems that tolerate low-precision computations due to measurement errors.

 It is important to note that adding random starting vectors leads to an increase in the overall size of the matrix $T_m$ due to the enlargement of the block size, despite the acceleration in convergence.
-Thus any reduction in computation speed comes from memory-bandwidth bound matrix-matrix multiplications $AB$ }
+Thus any reduction in computation speed comes from sparse matrix-matrix multiplications $AB$ which are memory-bandwidth limited for small $p$.